mikenye/docker-readsb/README.md

 * `mikenye/piaware-to-influx` to feed data into your own instance of [InfluxDB](https://docs.influxdata.com/influxdb/), for visualisation with [Grafana](https://grafana.com) and/or other tools
 * Any other tools that can receive Beast, BeastReduce, Basestation or the raw data feed from `readsb` or `dump1090` and their variants

-Tested and working on:

-* `x86_64` (`amd64`) platform running Ubuntu 16.04.4 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
-* `armv7l` (`arm32v7`) platform (Odroid HC1) running Ubuntu 18.04.1 LTS using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
-* `aarch64` (`arm64v8`) platform (Raspberry Pi 4) running Raspbian Buster 64-bit using an RTL2832U radio (FlightAware Pro Stick Plus Blue)
-* If you run on a different platform (or if you have issues) please raise an issue and let me know!
-* bladeRF & plutoSDR are untested - I don't own bladeRF or plutoSDR hardware (only RTL2832U as outlined above), but support for the devices is compiled in.
+bladeRF & plutoSDR are untested - I don't own bladeRF or plutoSDR hardware (only RTL2832U as outlined above), but support for the devices is compiled in.
 If you have the hardware and would be willing to test, please [open an issue on GitHub](https://github.com/mikenye/docker-readsb/issues).

 ## Deprecation notice